algolia/algoliasearch-extension-reranking/README.md

   - Input the app name
   - Select `Docker container` on `Linux` operating system
   - Choose the region
-    > :warning: At this stage we only support the extensions hosted in the East US region!
+    > :warning: Your Metis application and the extension must be hosted in the same region!
   - Choose a service plan and click **Next**

 <br/>